baldy-cape/DevOpsCodeChallenge/README.md

 tasks above.
 ```

-My approach would be to utilise a Kubernetes as a service product such as GKE autopilot.
+My approach would be to utilise a "Kubernetes as a service" product such as GKE autopilot.

 This reduces the amount of infrastructure that needs to be maintained.